ant-design/ant-design-web3/docs/guide/contributing.md

 The release is published by executing `pnpm run release`, which will first execute `changeset version` to merge the changelog under `.changeset` into `CHANGELOG.md` and update the version of the package.
 Then execute `changeset publish` to publish to npm and add the corresponding tag.

 After the release, the related modifications are submitted to the main branch, and the corresponding tag also needs to be pushed to GitHub.
+A [Release](https://github.com/ant-design/ant-design-web3/releases/new) is created based on the tag of the new version of `@ant-design/web3`.

 If it is an alpha or beta version, please execute `pnpm run release:alpha` or `pnpm run release:beta` to release.